chrisbresten/gwtda/README.md

 install postgres
 ================
+this is for reference to people who dont ever use databases

-setting up the database from scratch. it is not hard, only thing is the auth, which can be a little weird
+setting up the database from scratch. it is not hard, only thing is the auth, which can be a little weird if you are not used to databases.

 ```
 sudo apt install postgresql-12